Skip to main content

 Stone Soup Theatre, Seattle

 Have a budding thespian on your hands?
-Chanel the drama in the right direction at this hands-on theater camp.
-Younger kids can act their hearts out in the classic tale “The Little Mermaid,” while older kids undertake a production of “Wizarding School.”
+Channel the drama in the right direction at this hands-on theater camp.
+Younger kids can act their hearts out in the classic tale “The Lion King,” while older kids undertake a production of “Dungeons and Drama.”
 These five-day camps are full of fun, and aftercare is available.

 Science and learning camps

-Students can choose from all day chess, chess plus Lego or chess plus table tennis at these day camps.
-Beginner through advanced players are welcome and will rapidly improve their chess skills and learn critical mindsets for success while having fun.
+Students can choose from all-day chess, chess plus Lego, chess plus table tennis, or chess plus robotics at these day camps.
+Beginners through advanced players are welcome and will rapidly improve their chess skills while having fun.

 Ages: 6–12